dragome/dragome-sdk/doc/simple-examples.md

 ```

 We start binding "row" placeholder to a VisualPanel component.
 One instance of VisualComponent will be created for each item we provide in "names" list.
 Using "repeat" method we indicate we want to visit each item in provided list to build a panel for each one.
 This lambda expression receives the corresponding item and a builder that will help us to create the panel sub components.
-Inside it we create a label binded directly to the item.
+Inside it we create a label bound directly to the item.

 ``` Java
 @PageAlias(alias= "simple-repeater")